JiatengTao/sit725-2022-t1-prac1/README.md

 # prac1sit725
-hwo to create a app
+how to create a app